DonnavanStaddon/MilestoneProject/README.md

 i.
 The Home button leads back to the home page or main page of this website the home button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works

 ii.
-The contact button leads back to the contact page of this website the contact button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works
+The contact button leads back to the contact page of this website the contact button features on all of the pages >Index.html >contact.html >resume.html i have tested the contact button on all og these pages and it works

 iii.
-The resume button leads back to the resume page of this website the resume button features on all of the pages >Index.html >contact.html >resume.html i have tested the home button on all og these pages and it works
+The resume button leads back to the resume page of this website the resume button features on all of the pages >Index.html >contact.html >resume.html i have tested the resume button on all og these pages and it works

+iiii.
+The video button leads back to the videos page of this website the vidoes button features on all of the pages >Index.html >contact.html >resume.html i have tested the videos button on all og these pages and it works the vidoes button takes you to the vidoes section in th Official Hennessey videos website